…….with Leigh and Merry Foster

 Map IGN 1:25000 Banyuls/Col de Perthus/Cote Vermeille (GPS) 2549OT.

 Start at Redoute Béar in Port- Vendres and follow the coast westward.
 There is a well- marked ‘sentier littoral’ which climbs quite steeply up from 509830E 4707600N, crossing the coast road and tracking parallel to it along the hill below the military base at Fort Béar.
-If you look back, you can see the docks in Port-Vendres where the fishermen sell their catches, and beyond that Fort St Elme overlooking Collioure and built to protect the town from Spanish invasion.

 The dramatic scenery with azure seas and waves crashing on to the steep rocky coast can only be described as breathtaking.